 Line 7 opened in 2014, has 20 stops which span over almost 24km.

-Beijing Railway Stations for 2020: North, East, South or West?
-Getting the v is probably one of the best ways to explore the middle kingdom.
-So, you’ll probably be spending a fair amount of time in a Beijing railway station….
+Beijing Railway Stations for 2021: North, East, South or West?
+Getting the high speed rail is probably one of the best ways to explore the middle kingdom.
+So, you’ll probably be spending a fair amount of time in a Beijing…

 Beijing Subway Line 8 (peacock blue): Zhuxinzhuang – Nanluoguxiang

 This line starts in the Changping District through Huilongguan and is convenient for visiting the Olympic Green area.Also the final stop of Nanluoguxiang 南锣鼓巷 is a great tourist spot we recommend you visit.

 It starts off in the very North, and heads down to the centre of the city.

 The line opened just in time for the 2008 Beijing Olympics and has 19 stops over 28.5km.